 *Learners will write a journal entry describing the difference between tone and mood

-We had an intimate class on Tuesday because half of the students were absent!
-We missed our friends, but we still enjoyed our time together by delving deeper into the symbiotic relationship between tone and mood.
+We enjoyed our time together by delving deeper into the symbiotic relationship between tone and mood.
 In an attempt to make the featured video more interactive, I paused right before particular answers were revealed so that students could practice their identification skills.

 When it was time for the story, I once again gave students the choice between listening to or independently reading it.
 Next, I focused their attention on one page of the text so that they could apply their tone and mood knowledge.
 First, I showed them an example of a drawing I had done with text from Alice in Wonderland.
 I purposely chose a different story because I have found that when I show samples, students try to imitate exactly what I have done.
 For this activity, though, I really wanted them to use their own creativity and synthesizing skills to make the drawing their own.
 In fact, one of the students finished her work before the others and asked if she could do a similar activity with the Alice in Wonderland text, and she copied exactly what I did.